AN1D31/UniAcceso/README.md

 # UniAcceso
-Web solution for discovering academic programs and scholarships
+Web solution for discovering academic programs and scholarships (in progress)